agodahdev/Property-Price-Estimator/README.md

 **How we test it:** Compare average London house prices with everywhere else.

 **What counts as success:** London houses cost at least 50% more.

+### Question 2: Are Detached Houses the Most Expensive?
+**What we think:** Detached houses cost the most money compared to other property types.

+**How we test it:** Look at average prices for all house types (detached, semi-detached, terraced, flat)

+**What counts as success:** Detached houses are the most expensive type.

+### Question 3: Do New Houses Cost More?
+**What we think:** Newly built houses sell for more money than older houses.

+**How we test it:** Compare prices of new vs old houses.

+**What counts as success:** New houses have higher average prices.